 In 2018, Blake moved up to a more powerful World Formula engine.
 He raced in the World Formula Light class, also named "the Hooligans" by NHKA race director Mike Camarra.
 On opening day of the season at NHMS Blake podiumed with a third place finish.
 Despite major kart trouble throughout the season and a concussion that took him out of race 10 Blake persevered and wrapped up the season finishing in the top ten out of a 20 plus field.

-In 2019 Blake joined the NASCAR Drive for Diversity Driver Development program and moved one step closer to his goql of being a NASCAR cup driver.
-He will drive in the INEX Legends Series at Charlotte Motor Speedway.
+In 2019 Blake joined the NASCAR Rev Racing Drive for Diversity Driver Development program and moved one step closer to his goal of being a NASCAR cup driver.
+He is currently driving the #59 car in the INEX Legends Series at Charlotte Motor Speedway as part of the NASCAR Rev Racing D4D program.
 For more information visit revracing.net